Ninja Van Philippines (1)

 Screenshot of Facebook Marketplace

-Facebook is the most popular social media platform in the world.
+Facebook is still the most popular social media platform in the world.
 And it comes as no surprise that enterprising Filipinos have made it into an unofficial marketplace.

-Seeing the opportunity, Facebook made it official with, well, Facebook Marketplace
+Seeing the opportunity, Facebook made it official with, well, Facebook Marketplace.

 It is one of the biggest free platforms, where you can sell your products.
 Imagine tapping into 66.2 million adult Filipinos daily who can be your potential customers.